Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Methods

-The DrugGEN model is built on Generative Adversarial Network (GAN) ~\cite{goodfellow2020generative} architecture and took inspiration from the StackGAN ~\cite{zhang2017stackgan} model to create a two-fold system.
-DrugGEN has 5 model variations each with its unique sample generation routine, below we define the default DrugGEN model (called DrugGEN-Prot) and its construction mechanism.
-Other model variations are defined in detail at Section 2.6.
-Figure 1 shows the overall workflow of the DrugGEN system.
-At the first stage (GAN1), given an input $z$, generator $G_1$ (a graph transformer encoder) creates annotation and adjacency matrices of a supposed molecule (Figure 1A).
-These matrices are then fed to the discriminator network $D_1$ together with the real small molecules, to assign them to the groups of “real” and “fake” (Figure 1B). \\
+The DrugGEN model is built on Generative Adversarial Networks (GAN) \cite{Goodfellow_Pouget-Abadie_Mirza_Xu_Warde-Farley_Ozair_Courville_Bengio_2020}.
+Figure 1D shows the overall workflow of the default DrugGEN model.
+The generator $G$, a graph transformer encoder, transforms given input z to new annotation and adjacency matrices.
+These matrices are then fed to the discriminator network $D$ together with the matrices of real small molecules to assign them to the “real” and “fake” groups.

-At the second stage (GAN2), annotation and adjacency matrices of de novo molecules generated by $G_1$ are given to the second generator, $G_2$ (which is a graph transformer decoder) as $G_1(z)$ (i.e., $Q$, $V$ and $A_m$ vectors in Figure 1C).
-In addition to $G_1(z)$, target proteins’ annotation and adjacency matrices are also given to the model ($K$ and $A_k$ vectors, respectively, in Figure 1C).
-As a result, the finalized de novo generated molecule is the output of the function $G_2(G_1(z), K, A_k)$. $D_{2}$ takes the real inhibitor molecules that are experimentally shown to inhibit the selected target protein, together with the output of $G_2$ (Figure 1D) as its input and distinguishes them from each other.
 The details of each module are provided below.